LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 * Map out the lifecycle of data on your most recent project.
 What processes and workflows have gotten you to the stage you are at currently?
 What can you do to facilitate the ongoing use and reuse of your data?

 *Challenge me*
-* Read ‘[Project Documentation](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-1)’ and '[Project Metadata](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-2)’ in the Digital Antiquity Guides to Good Practice.
+* Read [Project Documentation](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-1) and [Project Metadata](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-2) in the Digital Antiquity Guides to Good Practice.
 * Draft documentation for your most recent project or a forthcoming project.
 Include information about the background, methodology employed or to be employed, a narrative on the site and its context (historically, archaeologically, culturally, etc).
 This documentation will not only facilitate the eventual dissemination of your data but also any proposals or publications about the work itself.
 * Review the metadata for this project, document in a single location what metadata you currently record or plan to record and compare it to the metadata tables at [http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-2](http://guides.archaeologydataservice.ac.uk/g2gp/CreateData_1-2]).
 Are you missing any Project Metadata?
 File-Level Metadata (general and technical)?
 How can you fill in any gaps?

 ### Thing 2: Preservation
 *Getting started*
-* Browse the websites for archaeological data repositories and preservation services ([Archaeology Data Service](http://archaeologydataservice.ac.uk/), [tDAR](https://www.tdar.org/about/), [Open Context](https://opencontext.org/)).
+* Browse the websites for archaeological data repositories and preservation services ([Archaeology Data Service](http://archaeologydataservice.ac.uk/), [tdar][tDAR], [Open Context](https://opencontext.org/)).
 * Identify which service(s) contain data of interest to your work.
 Get familiar searching the services.
-* Read ‘[Why Deposit Data](http://archaeologydataservice.ac.uk/deposit/Why.xhtml)’ and consider what is significant about your data, what requirements you need to meet, and which reasons resonate with your work and beliefs.
+* Read [Why Deposit Data](http://archaeologydataservice.ac.uk/deposit/Why.xhtml) and consider what is significant about your data, what requirements you need to meet, and which reasons resonate with your work and beliefs.

 *Learn more*
 * Dig into the deposit instructions and criteria for each repository and service and identify which is the best fit for your own data.